Fake story about Obamas, Hillary Clinton ensnares Sean Hannity

 President Obama's @POTUS timeline includes recent tweets like "Couldn't be more proud of @HillaryClinton."

 By 4 p.m., the made-up claims were on "The Sean Hannity Show."

+First Hannity brought up the Gateway Pundit blog post -- which was predicated on a hoax -- and asked if it was true: "It says that Michelle Obama had deleted Hillary tweets from her timeline.
+Did you ever check that out?"
+The question is apparently directed at his producer.

-Hannity was talking about revelations from the Wikileaks trove of stolen Clinton campaign emails.
-He began to read information about Warren and Obama, then said "What?"
+Later in the hour, Hannity brought it up again.
+He was talking about revelations from the Wikileaks trove of stolen Clinton campaign emails when he began to read information about Warren and Obama, then said "What?"

 A female voice chimed in to report: "Barack Obama and Elizabeth Warren have both unfollowed Hillary Clinton, as well as scrubbing their timeline of tweets about her."